theodoremoreland/CheeseCatalog/README.md

-# Cheeses
+# Cheese Catalog

-A web application for creating and managing cheese menus.
-Read below for an image based demonstration of the application.
+A web application managing a catalog of cheeses.

-_This application was for an assignment at LaunchCode's Lc101 2018_
+_This application was for an assignment at LaunchCode's Lc101 2018 (originally named Cheese MVC Persistent)_

 ## Table of contents